latchbio/latch/docs/source/basics/local_development.md

 When developing a workflow, it's helpful to run the task functions before executing the entire workflow in the cloud to debug the environment and logical issues.
 Since tasks run in a different environment than your local computer (namely, the one defined in your Dockerfile(s)), there may be discrepancies when running your code locally.

-To address this, the Latch SDK comes with a command that allows you to run tasks and debug your environment without going through the web or constantly reregistering your workflow.
-Navigate to a workflow directory and run:
+To address this, the Latch SDK comes with a command that allows you to run tasks and debug your environment without having to reregister your workflow and run it through the UI.

+## Setup

+Navigate to a workflow directory you would like to work on and run

 ```console
 $ cd test-wf